This article discusses different websites offering free genealogy courses. Each website listed will contain a summary of what that site has to offer.

 Facebook Groups are a place where people all around the world can come together.
 Generally tailored to specific hobbies, there are dozens of Genealogy groups.
 These groups can range from specifics such as Jewish genealogy and genetic genealogy.
 Many of these groups host online lectures and events to help their researchers grow in their skill sets.
 Unlike most self-paced courses, the online events are live, which allows interaction with fellow researchers.
 This can be incredibly beneficial for growing and networking.

 It is essential to know what is available as far as free online courses are concerned.
-We can never know everything, and I think that the sheer number of online resources proves that point.
+We can never know everything, and I think that the sheer number of online education resources proves that point.
 Researching in the US can be entirely different than exploring another country.
 It is essential to know how to research in other places.
 Attending lectures, online events, or enrolling in a free course can only do you good.
 Skills are meant to be improved and maintained.
 This should be no different for genealogy, whether you are a beginner or a professional.